bio-raum/nf-configs/doc/installation.md

 If you are running on Linux, things are generally "simple" (assuming you are comfortable administrating Linux, that is).

-We are testing our pipelines on Alma Linux 9.4, but the basic principle should be transferrable to other systems.
+We are testing our pipelines on Alma Linux 9.4 and Debian, but the basic principle should be transferrable to other systems.

 ### Software provisioning